Square and SumUp offer similar products to small businesses, but as I've tested and reviewed them in the UK, I've seen crucial distinctions.

 SumUp Solo includes a small stand so it sits nicely on a flat surface.

-Square has one standalone card machine: Square Terminal.
-It only works with a closed WiFi network or broadband connection through an additional adaptor and cable (extra cost).
-Square Terminal does not have a SIM card, so won’t work with mobile networks out and about.
-In other words, it’s made for portability around your business premises, not in random locations at, for example, a client’s house.
+Neither Square Terminal nor Handheld has a SIM card, so they won't work with mobile networks out and about.
+In other words, they're made for portability around your business premises, such as table-side ordering in a restaurant, not at random locations at, for example, a client's house.

 Square Terminal is a smart POS terminal with a large touchscreen.
 The software on the card machine is basically the same as the Square Point of Sale app, so you can use it as a portable checkout or small POS-and-payments terminal on a countertop.
 It also connects with Square's POS systems for retail, restaurants and appointments.

-Apart from these card payment devices, Square has an iPad stand (Square Stand) with card acceptance built in, as well as a grey Square Register with a large touchscreen so you don’t need a commercial tablet for the POS software.
+Apart from these card payment devices, Square has an iPad stand (Square Stand) with card readers built in, a grey Square Register with a large touchscreen so you don't need a tablet for the POS software, and the self-service Square Kiosk for iPad.
+SumUp only offers a tablet stand.

-You can connect cash drawers and receipt printers to most of the card machines, but Square works with more hardware.
-For example, Square works with kitchen printers, allowing restaurants and quick-services to run smoothly.
-And SumUp doesn’t work with barcode scanners, but Square does.
+You can connect cash drawers and receipt printers to most of the card machines, but Square works with more hardware like barcode scanners and also kitchen printers, allowing restaurants and quick-services to run smoothly.

 Possible to accept contactless payments on your phone